What Training Engagement Really Means — and How to Earn It

 Some Trainers like to run ‘fun’ activities.
 Others tell stories that make people laugh but have little to do with the focus of the training.

-But in the end it doesn’t help or inspire people to change their behavior in a meaningful way.
+The goal is to help and inspire people to change their behavior in a meaningful way.

 Don’t assume that a room full of smiles is a valid indicator of engagement.